Five Live Yardbirds: Release and critical reception

-Clapton biographer Christopher Sandford notes, "When Five Live Yardbirds was released that winter, to generally favourable reviews ('Raucous interplay ... great guitar ...feral energy of the ensemble') it, too, failed to materially benefit [sic] the group."
-The album did not appear in British record charts.
+Columbia Graphophone Company issued Five Live Yardbirds in the UK on 4 December 1964.
+Clapton biographer Christopher Sandford writes that when the album was released "to generally favourable reviews ('Raucous interplay ... great guitar ... feral energy of the ensemble') it, too, failed to materially benefit the group."
+The album did not appear in the British record chart.
 Subsequently, it was not issued in the US, but in November 1965 Epic Records (their American label) included four of the tracks on Having a Rave Up with the Yardbirds.
 In 1966, Epic planned to release the album in the US with the same tracks as the UK album (although with different cover art), but did not follow through.

 Later critics have given favourable reviews.
 AllMusic's Eder awarded it four and a half out of five stars and described it as "the first important – indeed, essential – live album to come out of the 1960s British rock & roll boom.
 In terms of the performance captured and the recording quality, it was also the best such live record of the entire middle of the decade".
 In a separate review for AllMusic, Rick Clark noted "Smokestack Lightning" [and other songs] were open-ended improvisations that helped lay the groundwork for groups like Cream and the Jimi Hendrix Experience."
 Bowling calls the material "raw and powerful" and Russo adds that it is "a completely faithful reproduction" of the group's early shows.
 Ultimate Classic Rock included the album in its list of "Top 100 Live Albums", calling it an "explosive document of a British blues band fueling a decidedly American music with power, fireworks and amped-up resourcefulness".

 Aerosmith's Joe Perry described himself as "a huge fan of Clapton's work on Five Live Yardbirds.
 Their version of Chuck Berry's 'Too Much Monkey Business' was such a blueprint for a lot of what Aerosmith tried to do.
 The 'Rave Ups' [instrumental interludes] which were backing up Eric, the solos – it was like the band was a slingshot and, as soon as it hit that pocket, he went sailing.
 Those parts of the songs still give me goosebumps."